Traffic light: United States

-The International Municipal Signal Association provides input as to standards concerning traffic signals and control devices.
+The International Municipal Signal Association provides input on standards for traffic signals and control devices.
 One example is the input the association provided for the Manual on Uniform Traffic Control Devices (MUTCD).
 The MUTCD is issued by the Federal Highway Administration (FHWA) of the United States Department of Transportation (USDOT).

 In the United States, the criteria for installation of a traffic control signal are prescribed by the Manual on Uniform Traffic Control Devices (MUTCD), which defines the criteria in nine warrants: